 Carhartt is known for making tough garments at reasonable prices.
 Their gear is not going to win any style awards, but for many of us it is more about how the layer performs than how it looks.
 We like Carhartt, the family-owned, USA-based company that still keeps it headquarters in Michigan.
-We like their workwear, and they make some thermal underwear that is good and doesn’t break the bank.
+We like their workwear, such as the great value Carhartt jacket, and they make some thermal underwear that is good and doesn’t break the bank.

 Carhartt Force Classic Thermal Line